lkomoro/Native-Invasive_transcriptional_plasticity/README.md

 # Native-Invasive transcriptional plasticity
-Repository for scripts and workflow notes for project investigating transcriptional plasticity comparing two native and invasive fishes
+Repository for scripts and workflow notes for project investigating transcriptional plasticity in native vs invasive fishes

 ## Bioinformatics Analyses General Workflow
 *(sections align with subfolders in repository)*